amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 42.)
 What are Executor Services in Java, how do we Initialize them? - Virtusa 43.)
 How to create a Singleton class in java for multi-threading environment? - Virtusa 44.)
 What is try-with-resource - Virtusa
+45.)
+What is fail fast & fail safe - DansakeIT
+46.)
+How do you Implement a Concurrent HashMap - DansakeIT
 ```

 # SQL Interview Questions